 Twenty or more stations could easily be operated with a 1 horse-power motor.
 The motors were usually electric but water-powered systems also existed.
 At Lock Haven, Penn. a new water main was laid to W.A.
 Flack's store to power the cable system.
 An automatic "take-up" adjusted for variations in length of the cable due to changes of temperature and kept the tension constant.

 Disadvantages according to Whitaker were "derailments were not uncommon, the noise was annoying, and the wires were unsightly.
 By 1900, pneumatic tubes .. had superseded cables and railways in many stores."

-The best late survival was Joyner's at Moose Jaw, Canada and there is still one at the D'Aoust store in Ste Anne de Bellevue, Montreal.
+The best late survival was Joyner's at Moose Jaw, Canada, recorded in a detailed 1994 video on YouTube.
+There is still one at the D'Aoust store in Ste Anne de Bellevue, Montreal.